The-Master777/initfiles/README.md

-# File to install and configure tools
+# Files to install and configure tools

 A collection of setup and dotfiles to easily install and configure your tools of choice.
 Feel free to send pull requests if there are improvements to existing files or fork the repo.